Sports betting is a huge industry but it can be hard to find good reading material related to sports betting.

 What “Gambling For Life “is, is an easy read that documents the story of colorful professional sports bettor Harry Findlay.
 I found Gambling For Life a very enjoyable read of an old school gambler that often threw caution to the wind.

 Putting your entire bankroll on one football match is not something you find Tony Bloom or Zeljko Ranogajec doing.
 But that is part of the charm of Harry Findlay.
 He isn’t a gambler that always stuck to staking sensibly and following the rules.

-He was a risk taker and it makes great reading.
+He was a big risk taker often to his own detriment however as a story it makes great reading.